MeyPi967/COSER/README.md

 Now that's a good question, you may continue reading this wonderful README.markdown

 ## Okay
-Yes very muchs so indeed that's right
+Yes very much so indeed that's right